xitrum-framework/xitrum-doc/guide/deploy.rst

   Browser ------ Xitrum instance

-Or behind a load balancer like HAProxy, or reverse proxy like Nginx:
+Or behind a load balancer like HAProxy, or reverse proxy like Apache or Nginx:

 ::